-The Environmental Practice Group (EPG) at Frost Brown Todd has outstanding depth and breadth in providing a broad range of services to a broad range of clients.
+Frost Brown Todd's Environmental Practice Group (EPG) has outstanding depth and breadth in providing a broad range of services to a broad range of clients.
 The EPG serves as litigation counsel, defends civil and criminal enforcement actions, prosecutes administrative appeals, counsels clients on regulatory matters, conducts audits and internal investigations, and provides environmental representation on real estate and corporate transactions.

-Our environmental team consists of 18 attorneys with a focus on environmental law and regulation.
-Our team also includes an Environmental, Health and Safety (EH&S) Professional, who was a former EH&S Manager with a large chemical manufacturer.
+Our environmental team focuses on environmental law and regulation and consists of 18 attorneys and an Environmental, Health and Safety (EH&S) Professional, who was a former EH&S Manager with a large chemical manufacturer.
 The EPG includes former legal counsel to state environmental agencies in Ohio, Kentucky and Indiana.
-The EPG’s knowledge of federal and state environmental laws and regulations, along with a strong knowledge of regulatory nuance and process, have helped to counsel and guide clients through numerous compliance and regulatory battles.
+Our knowledge of federal and state environmental laws and regulations, along with a strong knowledge of regulatory nuance and process, have helped to counsel and guide clients through numerous compliance and regulatory battles.
 We also work side-by-side with attorneys in our other practice groups depending on the needs of our client.

 EPG attorneys have been listed in The Best Lawyers in America© and selected for inclusion in Ohio Super Lawyers® for many years.
 The EPG has also been highlighted in Chambers USA for their litigation, regulatory compliance and transactional experience.